How To Start A Blog: The Definitive Guide

 Additional Resources For Starting A Blog

-My friend Corbett Barr, runs a course called How To Start A Blog That Matters.
-I’m typically not a fan of people who blog about blogging, but Caleb & Corbett do a bang-up of walking you through how to start a blog in this course.
+My friend Corbett Barr runs a course called How To Start A Blog That Matters.
+I’m not typically a fan of people who blog about blogging, but Caleb and Corbett do a bang-up of walking you through how to start a blog in this course.

 There you go.
 That’s the definitive guide on how to start a blog.
+You should be all set to start your blog & get writing.
 Any questions?
+Leave them below & I’ll do my best to answer them.

-If you have any more questions about how to start a blog, leave a comment below and I’ll do my best to answer it!
+If you have any more questions about how to start a blog, leave a comment below and I’ll do my best to help!